Mariengs/css-frameworks/README.md

 ## **Project Description**
 This project is a front-end application for a social media platform built using JavaScript, HTML, and CSS.
 It allows users to:
 - Register and log in
-- Create, read, update, and delete posts (CRUD operations)
+- Create, read, update, and delete posts
 - Follow and unfollow users
 - Search for posts
-- View user profiles
+- View user profiles and search for profiles

 The application integrates Noroff’s API for authentication and social content.
 It follows modular ES6 practices, with at least three functions documented using JSDoc.
 A basic UI is implemented, and the project is deployed on Netlify: https://js2-marieng.netlify.app/

-The code is structured and formatted according to best practices, with regular commits and the use of GitHub Issues for bug tracking.

 ---